raspberrypilearning/codebreaker/en/step_5.md

   text = list(text.lower()) # Lowercase the message and make it a list

-  # Create a dict of every letter, with a count of 0
   freq = {}
   for letter in alphabet:
     freq[letter] = 0